finity69x2/nws_alerts/README.md

 	  - Use the two letter USPS state abbreviation followed by 'C' then the last three digits of the county id.
 	  - For example if the county id is 18033 the code you will use is INC033 (18 is the state code for indiana)

-### If using either GPS coordinates or a device tracker
+### If using either GPS coordinates or a device tracker:

    * If you choose to use the GPS option then the location used by your Home Assistant installation will be entered by default.
 You can change those GPS coordinates to any that you desire.